karolina-siemieniuk-morawska/map-app/README.md

 ## 🚀 Launching
-  First, in the app location you need to
+  First, in the app location you need to...
   ```
   npm i
   ```